 She’s the First Fellow and New Project!

-Ellie was awarded a fellowship from another Girls’ Education organization in January, 2018.
+Ellie was awarded a fellowship from She’s the First, another Girls’ Education organization and AfricAid funder, in January 2018.
 She is putting the resources to use immediately with a side project that addresses an urgent situation in her home village of Nkaorisambu.
-She calls it the My Journey to School Project.
+She calls it Her Journey to School.
 Ellie says, “In this community, being born female is a disadvantage and you have to fight for your right to an education.
 I feel responsible for other girls in my community who have gone through the same thing as me, or even worse scenarios.
 There are many girls dropping out of Nkoarisambu Secondary School because of pregnancy and the door to their education is being shut.”
 Last year, 5 girls out of 127 had to drop out because of pregnancy and in just the first three months of this year, 13 girls have become pregnant.
 The reason for this alarming trend is simple: lack of access to information about sexual and reproductive health.
 Ellie forcefully states that her goal is “to help girls get the right reproductive health information, from the right people, in the right place and at the right time.”

 Ellie’s approach to her new initiative is multi-faceted.
 She acquired a curriculum from the Population Council and started working with a group of 30 girls.
 These girls remind Ellie of herself at that age, hardly able to pay for school fees or materials, or sanitary towels.
 While the teachers at the school have been very supportive in group meetings, gaining buy-in from the parents has been more difficult.
 So, Ellie has also been holding parent meetings to persuade them that “prevention is better than a cure.”
 After closely monitoring and carefully evaluating the program after one year, Ellie hopes to find a way to expand it to many more vulnerable girls.
 “Girls have the right to advocate for sexual reproductive health.
 Once they gain an understanding, they will stay in school healthy and resilient, and change the community status quo.”